 And since we’ve raised the ugly subject, yes, Leica Ultravid HDs are expensive.

-very fine binoculars.
-That being said, these are really beautiful binoculars.
+very fine binoculars, and these are really beautiful binoculars!
 To

 look through them is to want them.
 We’ve kind of been dawdling about producing this

 review because we know that once it’s done, we have to send the Ultravids back to